realmagicgreen/magicgreenastro/src/content/health/aloe-vera.md

   - superfood
 coverImage: /assets/p/health/aloe-vera/aloe-vera.jpg
 description: "Aloe Vera is known for antiviral and antibacterial properties.
 It can improve the effectiveness of your diet and maximise your weight-loss potential." # max 160 digits cos dunno how to trim it, yet......
-ad: # use 'true' to have post displaying AD
+ad: false # use 'true' to have post displaying AD
-featured: # use 'true' to have it displayed in home
+featured: false # use 'true' to have it displayed in home
 sticky: # 'true' or empty
 show_in_home_slideshow: # 'true' or empty
 home_slideshow_caption: # lowercase, max 12 digits, including spaces